pandammonium/blipper-widget/readme.txt

 == Usage ==

+In classic themes and in block themes with a classic-widgets plugin installed, Blipper Widget is added to widget areas in the same way as any other classic widget.
+Your latest blip will be styled either according to your CSS or to the widget's settings.

+In block-enabled themes, Blipper Widget is added with the shortcode.
+It can be added in a Shortcode block or anywhere else a shortcode can be added in WP.

+The shortcode is also used to place Blipper Widget outside widget areas, such as oosts and pages in both classic and block-enabled themes.

+Using the shortcode will style tour latest blip according to your CSS.

 = How to use the shortcode =

-The Blipper Widget shortcode allows you to place your latest blip in non-widget areas.
-That is, it allows you to place your latest blip in posts and pages, and provides compatibility with Gutenberg blocks.
-The shortcut can be used in a Shortcode block or some other block.

-NB If you don't know how to use shortcodes, please refer to [the article on shortcodes in the WordPress codex](https://codex.wordpress.org/Shortcode).
-If you need information on how to use the Shortcode block, please refer to (the WordPress support article on Shortcode blocks)[https://wordpress.org/support/article/shortcode-block/].
+NB If you don't know how to use WordPress shortcodes, please refer to [the WordPress codex article on shortcodes](https://codex.wordpress.org/Shortcode).
+If you don't know how to use the Shortcode block, please refer to (the WordPress support article on Shortcode blocks)[https://wordpress.org/support/article/shortcode-block/].

 The Blipper Widget shortcode, `[blipper_widget]`, can be used singly or as a pair of start and end shortcodes:

 * single use: `[blipper_widget]`
 * paired use: `[blipper_widget] … [/blipper_widget]`.

-The most straightforward use of the shortcode is the single use.
+The most straightforward use of the shortcode is single use.
 In the page or post editor, place the shortcode where you would like it to occur.
-It will be styled according to your theme, unless you have modified your site's CSS in a way that affects the elements used by Blipper Widget to display your blip.
+Alternatively, place the shortcode in a Shortcode block.

-You can change some of the settings.
-The settings you can change, with their default values [and alternative values where appropriate], are:
+There are settings you can change; these, with their default values [and alternative values where appropriate], are:

 * `title                 = 'My latest blip'`
 * `title-level           = 'h2'`